Sz-Tim/isRev/ms/msDraft.md

 Generally, the most speciose subfamily is distributed more broadly (GET RANGE DATA) and persists in higher elevations than species in the other subfamilies.
 As with species richness patterns in the most speciose genus, the species richness patterns of the most speciose subfamilies tend to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species.
 The elevational species richness pattern does not result from the richness pattern of the most speciose subfamily.
-The richness patterns within the non-dominant subfamilies is less clear due to the lower total number of species.
+The richness patterns within the non-dominant subfamilies are less clear due to the lower total number of species.
 However, the subfamilies with enough species tend to follow the same overall trend as the total species richness pattern.

 ## Takehome